sysid/vimania-uri/README.md

 - **URL links**:
     `[google](https://google.com)` will be opened with the OS browser.
 - **non text files**:
-    if the option `g:mdnav#Extensions` is set, non text files will be opened via the operating system.
+    if the option `g:vimania-uri#Extensions` is set, non text files will be opened via the operating system.
     This behavior is handy when linking to binary documents, for example PDFs.
 - **internal links**: